aabdurrouf/piXedfit/README.md

    SED plot, and SFH plot.

 ## How to get the code
 Currently, this Python package is only available within the collaboration.
 We will make **piXedfit** publicly available in timely manner.
-In the meantime, ones inerested in using **piXedfit** can contact Abdurro'uf at abdurrouf@asiaa.sinica.edu.tw.
+In the meantime, if you are interested in using **piXedfit**, please contact Abdurro'uf at abdurrouf@asiaa.sinica.edu.tw.
+We are very welcome to any new ideas of researches using **piXedfit** and we are open for collaboration.

 ## Reference
 A list of some projects **piXedfit** is benefitted from: